 Alcohol rehabs are for people who have drinking problems and want to turn their life around, and start living healthier without alcohol.

-Are you wandering whether you have a drinking problem?
+Are you wondering whether you have a drinking problem, or not?
 Some of the most common signs include:

 - Finding excuses to drink.